uswds/uswds/README.md

 The structural setup of this repo is based off of the 18F pages project:
 [https://github.com/18F/pages](https://github.com/18F/pages)

-## Use
+## Getting started
 Warning!
-This library is currently not ready for use as it is actively being developed.
+This library is currently not ready for use as it is being actively developed.

-The best way to currently use the library would be to follow the Setup instructions below, copy the full `_site/assets/` directory to a relevant place in your code base, and link `_site/assets/css/main.css` and `_site/assets/js/components.js` into your html.
-So something like this:
+To begin using the U.S. Federal Web Design Standards, include the CSS and JavaScript files in each HTML page of your project.
+Copy the full `_site/assets/` directory to a relevant place in your code base.
+Add the following `<link>` and `<script>` elements in your HTML:

-- `cp ./_site/assets/css/main.css /path/to/your/repo/static/dir`
+`cp ./_site/assets/css/main.css /path/to/your/repo/static/dir`

+Assets needed:
 - `<link rel="stylesheet" href="/path/to/your/assets/css/main.css">`
 - `<link rel="stylesheet" href="/path/to/your/assets/css/google-fonts.css">`
 - `<script src="/path/to/your/assets/js/components.js"></script>`